Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

-Often overlooked for the tourist-friendly city of Edinburgh, Glasgow is a diamond in the rough.
+Often overlooked for the touristy city of Edinburgh, Glasgow is a diamond in the rough.

 If you’re traveling to the Scottish Highlands or the Western Highlands, chances are you’ll be spending some time in Glasgow.

-To be completely honest I originally thought Glasgow would be a totally boring city.
+To be completely honest I originally thought Glasgow would be boring.
 I had assumed it was more a residential city and hence there wasn’t much to see.

 I ended up falling in love with Glasgow in the short time I had to explore.
 Having had time to digest my experiences, I definitely want to visit again!

-Amazing food, friendly people, lots of free museums and endless parks to explore.
+We loved the amazing food, friendly people, free museums and endless parks to explore.

 Now, if you’ve only got 24hrs in Glasgow, I’ve put together an itinerary for you…

-Start off your day right with a Scottish Breakfast, including the ever famous blood pudding!
-You’ve only got 24hrs in Glasgow, so make sure you fill up at breakfast.
-Filling up now means you can have a quick lunch or make it all the way to tea time without starving to death.
+Start off your day right with a Scottish Breakfast, including the ever famous black pudding!
+You’ve only got 24hrs in Glasgow, so eat up 😉

 If you’re planning to visit Cafe Gandolfi, definitely book ahead… Don’t show up on the weekends without a booking or you’ll find yourself waiting, or you’ll be given a table with a short time frame to enjoy your food (no one wants to scoff down a Scottish Breakfast!)